 6. Have Fun!

 When your heart is in it, it shows – and that definitely goes for swimming competitively!
 Sure, the path to the Olympics is full of hard work, dedication, ability and practice, but there needs to be enjoyment there, too.
 We want your child toCelebrate at every turn.
 And, if it turns out that an Olympic Gold doesn't happen, there are plenty of other career paths your little water-lover can try out.

-Start swimming at Goldfish Swim School
+Start swim training near you with Goldfish Swim School

 We have Goldfish Swim School locations all across the country, so find one near you and stop in today to sign up for swim lessons!
 Whether your little one wants to go for the Olympic gold or just learn to swim, our WOW!
 Customer Service will help you reach your goals.